UPPMAX/HPC-python/docs/day1/install_packages.rst

 .. questions::

-   - How to work with isolated environments at Swedish HPC centers (examples: HPC2N and UPPMAX)?
+   - How to work with isolated environments at Swedish HPC centers (examples: HPC2N, UPPMAX, and LUNARC)?

 .. objectives::